Education is not preparation for life, education is life itself --John Dewey.

 Photo: Path dependency and embedded ways of thinking and approaching problems impedes innovation (source: ddredge)

-Over the last few months, running both online courses and facilitating a range of workshops, our post-session debriefs have identified the difficulty of encouraging participants to think more creatively in order to unlock innovation, new pivots and positioning towards the future.
-For good reason, most businesses have a razor-sharp focus on the bottom line at the moment, on alternative income streams, and on reducing costs and liabilities.
+Over the last few years, running both online courses, and facilitating a range of workshops, our post-session debriefs have identified the difficulty of thinking creatively in order to unlock innovation and new ways of looking at the future.
+For good reason, most businesses have a razor-sharp focus on the bottom line, on alternative income streams, and on reducing costs and liabilities.
 It doesn't leave much room for thinking differently.
 However, creative thinking is essential to see the challenges differently, reframe problems, and unlock innovation.
-I am convinced that this ability to think differently can be learned, but it does require a commitment to reflect, be open, and the courage to rewire our thinking if necessary.
-Developing this level of metacognition is a gift that will keep on giving.
+Ecological thinking is required to better understand oure relationship with the planet and to live within our environmental limits.

 Trouble is, how many of us have ever thought about how we think, how we solve problems, and how we might bring new ways of thinking into our problem-solving?
 And where do we find the guides, the support group, and the opportunity to learn these skills?